Open vaults. Keep what you like. Ship the real merch when you are ready.

 You submit a batch

-You choose at least 5 items, confirm the address, and pay the 5 stub shipping fee.
+You choose up to 15 items, confirm the address, and pay the shipping fee for that order.

 We secure committed items